chriskottom/chriskottom.com-legacy/source/_posts/2014-10-29-4-fantastic-ways-to-set-up-state-in-minitest.markdown

 Comparable, but not equivalent.
 Each `let` invocation defines a new method with the specified name that executes the block argument upon the first invocation and caches the result for later access - in other words, a lazy initializer.
 The main advantage of this technique over the use of instance variables defined in a `setup` method or `before` block is that the setup logic can be divided into smaller units and executed only in tests where they're needed.

+What's more, `let` gives you the ability to define and redefine the block assigned to each name so that tests can be run against a set of values and preconditions defined within the most immediate block, then the enclosing block, and so on.
+Take the following sample spec as an example:

+{% codeblock lang:ruby test/thing_test.rb %}
+require 'test/test_helper'

+describe 'ThingList' do
+  subject { [thing] }

+  describe 'inner block' do
+    let(:thing) { Thing.new(name: 'foo') }

+    it 'has one Thing named "foo"' do subject.length.must_equal 1
+      first_thing = subject.first
+      first_thing.name.must_equal 'foo'
+    end

+    describe 'more inner block' do
+      let(:thing) { Thing.new(name: 'bar') }

+      it 'has one Thing named "bar"' do subject.length.must_equal 1
+        first_thing = subject.first
+        first_thing.name.must_equal 'bar'
+      end
+    end
+  end
+end
+{% endcodeblock %}

+Both of these tests will pass since the contents of the list in each case will be determined by whatever is most immediately assigned to `thing` in the enclosing block.
+This can be a really powerful tool, and I've found it's really effective in situations where I need to test the same method with different inputs, but bear in mind that nesting `describe` blocks too deeply will make your tests harder to understand and leave you and other developers confused about what's actually being tested.

+(Special thanks to **@jemmyw** for calling out the fact that this was not well covered in the original version of the post.)

-(I had always assumed that the memoized result was cached and available for use across all tests in a test case after the first invocation, but because Minitest runs each test using a fresh instance of the test class, the value is associated with a single test instance, not shared across instances.)
+I had always assumed that the memoized result was cached and available for use across all tests in a test case after the first invocation, but because Minitest runs each test using a fresh instance of the test class, the value is associated with a single test instance, not shared across instances.

 ## Setup Before Running the Test Case ##